VOLTTRON/openeis/documentation/developer_doc/unit_testing_applications.md

 ## Writing the tests

-We use Django's testing framework, which flushes the database, installs your fixture as shown above, and tears it down after the test is done.
+We use Django's testing framework.
+For each test, Django flushes the database, installs your fixture as shown above, and tears it down after the test is done.
 It does this for every test, thus creating an isolated environment for each test.
 As a result, the tests should not depend on each other.
-Furthermore the tests are executed in no particular order when it is run.
+Furthermore the tests are executed in no particular order when the tests are run.

 *TODO: This needs more context, regarding the distinction between "individual tests".
 Does the order of the tests mentioned above mean the order of fixtures?